 Millicoma State Park/Nesika County Park.
 Rolling, drive-by spots.
 The 15-acre Millicoma Park was created in 1950 by "Save the Myrtle Woods" movement and was likely a regularly-used camping site by local precontact Indians.
 Nesika Park was deeded to the county by Weyerhaeuser, who found it too expensive and troublesome to privately manage over time.

 Lockhart Bridge.
 The splash dam here had similar impacts on fish habitat and stream access as with the Mill Creek splash dams below Loon Lake.
-Jerry will present, if present.
-Bob as backup.
+Unusual ownership history; weeds.